A comparison between semi-analytical gas cooling models and cosmological hydrodynamical simulations: Results

 The \MORGANA cooling model also predicts a very smooth cooling history, which is quite similar to that predicted by the \lgalaxy model.
 The \MORGANA model used here does not include the additional suppression of cooling during major mergers that was imposed in \citet{morgana1}, and in this case, this model always assumes that each shell of the hot gas halo contributes to the current mass cooling rate, with a contribution, $dm (\Delta t/t_{\rm cool}(r))$, where $dm$ is the mass of a shell, $r$ its radius and $t_{\rm cool}(r)$ its cooling timescale, while $\Delta t$ is the timestep.
 This calculation also gives a smooth evolution of cooling rate during a major merger.
 Although the \MORGANA model assumes a hot gas profile different from the \lgalaxy model, the analysis described above for the effect of halo mergers in the \lgalaxy model still largely applies to \MORGANA.
 Then we can see that $t_{\rm cool}(r)$ is largely unchanged, while $dm$ is increased due to the merger, so the cooling rate is enhanced during a merger.
 Of course, the gas cooling during a major merger can be suppressed by incorporating the additional condition in the \MORGANA model, but unlike in the new cooling model, here this requires additional parameters to identify major mergers and determine the suppression duration.
 Also, as discussed in \S\ref{sec:results_halo_mergers} (for halo $9181$), in the hydrodynamical simulation high redshift major mergers do not suppress cooling, while, on the other hand, a sequence of smaller mergers at low redshift can suppress cooling, and these cannot be captured by a recipe that simply suppresses cooling during a halo major merger.

-In Fig.~\ref{fig:SA_comp_indi_halo_fast_cooling}, we perform the same comparison of mass cooling rates between different SA models and the hydrodynamical simulation for the low-mass halo $161$ (with $M_{\rm halo}=2.4\times 10^{11}\Msol$ at $z=0$), which remains in the fast cooling regime over almost the whole of its evolution.
+In Fig.~\ref{fig:SA_comp_indi_halo_fast_cooling}, we perform the same comparison of mass cooling rates between different SA models and the hydrodynamical simulation for the low-mass halo $161$ (with $M_{\rm halo}=2.4\times 10^{11}\Msol$ at $z=0$).
 This halo provides a comparison focused on the fast cooling regime.
-Just as the case of halo $4594$, the GFC1 and GFC2 models generate sharp drops in the predicted mass cooling rates, while the simulation result is very smooth.
+The GFC1 and GFC2 models again generate artificial sharp drops in the predicted mass cooling rates.
 The reasons for these drops are the same as discussed above.
-Again these drops in the cooling rates have little effect on the cumulative cooled down mass, as can be seen from the right column in Fig.~\ref{fig:SA_comp_indi_halo_fast_cooling}.
-The new cooling model and the \lgalaxy and \MORGANA models predict very similar outcomes for this halo, all showing a quite smooth time dependence, in better agreement with the simulation results than the GFC1 and GFC2 models.
+Again these drops in the cooling rates have little effect on the cumulative cooled down mass.
+The new cooling model and the \lgalaxy and \MORGANA models predict very similar outcomes for this halo, in better agreement with the simulation results than the GFC1 and GFC2 models.